-Three funerals set as Pittsburgh mourns synagogue massacre victims
+Three funerals set as Pittsburgh grieves synagogue shooting victims

 “Small protest was not seen by us, staged far away,” he tweeted.
 “The Fake News stories were just the opposite-Disgraceful!”

-More than 1,800 people came to pay their respects on Tuesday at Rodef Shalom, another synagogue in the Squirrel Hill district at the heart of the city’s Jewish community.
+More than 1,800 people paid their respects on Tuesday at Rodef Shalom, another synagogue in Squirrel Hill, the heart of the city’s Jewish community.

-Trump’s visit to Pennsylvania’s second-largest city came seven days before elections that will determine whether his Republican Party maintains control of both houses of Congress or whether the Democrats seize a majority in one chamber or both.
+Trump’s visit to Pennsylvania’s second largest city came seven days before elections that will determine whether his Republican Party maintains control of both houses of Congress or whether the Democrats seize a majority in one chamber or both.

 The accused gunman in the synagogue attack, Robert Bowers, was charged on Monday with 29 federal felony counts including hate crimes.
-He is due to make a second appearance in federal court on Thursday.

-Wax, a retired accountant who had just become a grandfather, was leading Sabbath services when he was shot and killed, the Pittsburgh Post-Gazette reported.
+Four days after the attack, nerves in Squirrel Hill were still frayed.
+A public school was placed on lockdown following an unsubstantiated report that someone had brought a gun onto campus, police said

-“He was a gentle man.
-Easygoing, simple, quiet,” his friend Bill Cartiff told the newspaper.
+Jodi Smith, a Pittsburgh native, joined mourners ahead of the Wax funeral at the Ralph Schugar Chapel and remembered him as a “very polite, gentle man.”

 Fienberg spent 25 years as a researcher at the University of Pittsburgh’s Learning Research and Development Center until she retired in 2008.